Ostrakon – AiE’S new open access small-format imprint

 Academy in Exile fellowships afford scholars the opportunity to continue their careers in Germany and to work on a research project of their own choosing in a multidisciplinary environment.
 Fellows contribute to and shape the research agenda and intellectual profile of the Academy generally.

 Academy in Exile was founded in 2017 as a joint initiative of the Institute for Turkish Studies at the University of Duisburg-Essen, the Institute for Advanced Study in the Humanities (KWI) Essen and the Forum Transregionale Studien Berlin.
 The Wissenschaftskolleg zu Berlin and the Volkswagen Foundation provided the start-up funding.
 Grants conferred by the Mellon Foundation, Volkswagen Foundation, Open Society Foundations, Freudenberg Foundation, IIE-Scholar Rescue Fund, Scholars at Risk Network, Allianz Kulturstiftung, and German Academic Exchange Service (DAAD) have allowed AiE to support scholars, artists, and journalists with fellowships and positions that strengthen AiE’s scholarly and cultural activities.
-From 2019–2023, Academy in Exile hosts a new cohort of scholars at the Freie Universität Berlin with support from the Andrew W. Mellon Foundation and Open Society Foundations.
+From 2019–2023, Academy in Exile hosted scholars at the Freie Universität Berlin with support from the Andrew W. Mellon Foundation and Open Society Foundations.
 In August of 2023, AiE has moved to the Department of Cultural Studies at the Technische Universität Dortmund.

 Academy in Exile is based on a proven model that creates multidisciplinary cohorts of scholars around a unified theme, with the aim of enabling persecuted scholars to collaborate with each other.
-As of March 2019, a total of 27 scholars were awarded with long-term fellowships of 12 to 24 months or with short-term emergency stipends of three months.
+Since its inception in 2017, AiE has created 78 hosting arrangements through long-term fellowships, emergency stipends, artist-in-residence fellowships, and guest professorships.

-Online Courses developed by Academy in Exile are co-authored by scholars banished from academic life in Turkey.
-Across borders and disciplines, scholars will collaborate to shape courses for higher education.
-The first four of these courses will be made accessible to students and the public by the end of 2019.
+Online courses developed by Academy in Exile are being co-authored by scholars banished from academic life in their home countries.
+Across borders and disciplines, scholars collaborate to shape widely accessible, pioneering pedagogical tools for higher education.
+The first courses were offered online in 2019.
+All course videos can be accessed here.

 Conferences and workshops

-Academy in Exile started a series with transcript to publish monographs and edited volumes, edited by Vanessa Agnew (University of Duisburg-Essen / Australian National University), Kader Konuk (University of Duisburg-Essen), and Egemen Özbek (University of Duisburg-Essen / KWI).
-The first volume of the series entitled Refugee Routes is edited by Vanessa Agnew, Kader Konuk, and Jane O. Newman (University of California Irvine).
+Academy in Exile started a series with transcript to publish monographs and edited volumes, edited by Vanessa Agnew (Technische Universität Dortmund/ The Australian National University), Kader Konuk (Technische Universität Dortmund), and Egemen Özbek (Technische Universität Dortmund).
+The first volume of the series entitled Refugee Routes (2020) is edited by Vanessa Agnew, Kader Konuk, and Jane O. Newman (University of California Irvine).
 A new volume, Academics in Exile, is edited by Vera Axyonova (Universität Wien), Florian Kohstall (Freie Universität Berlin), and Carola Richter (Freie Universität Berlin) and was published in June 2022.